Customers on enterprise or paid support plans can contact support@uponai.com for step-by-step guidance.

 Step 6: TLS and SRTP (Optional)

-For encrypted signaling and media:
+For encrypted signaling and media:- Use SIP URI:

-- Import Amazon Root CA 1 and intermediate CA into SBCE TLS trust store
+sip:sip.retellai.com;transport=tls(port 5061) - Import Amazon Root CA 1 and intermediate CA into SBCE TLS trust store

 - Set SBCE Security Rules: TLS enabled, SRTP enabled, Cipher: